HanPeizhi/CS207-Project/README.md

 Then Upload to you arduino.
 </br>

-Fifth step: fix the servo and cup
+The fifth step: fix the servo and cup
 ============
 I gripped the servo with an iron clip and then nailed the iron shelf to the wall with a spike:
 </br>